-Busy schedules and average pay rates make it tough to find balance amongst our food choices.
+Busy schedules and below-average pay rates make it tough for dancers to prioritize their food choices throughout a hectic day.
 From convenient snacks to menu ordering, Registered Dietitian Nutritionists teach you how to navigate busy times, tight budgets, and on-the-go routines.

 I’m reassured working with a dietitian.
 I saw Rachel’s name in an article for Dance Magazine and felt compelled to connect.
 Rachel’s personal background as a dancer makes our work together relatable and enjoyable.
 For dancers, it’s not easy finding a medical professional who just gets it.
 I now have insight into my body and its needs as a dancer.
 I feel stronger in class and more confident on stage.Ashley, dancer with New York City Ballet